NixOS/nix/doc/manual/src/expressions/expression-syntax.md

 # Expression Syntax

+Here is a Nix expression for GNU Hello:

-    { stdenv, fetchurl, perl }:
+    { stdenv, fetchurl, perl }: ①

-    stdenv.mkDerivation {
+    stdenv.mkDerivation { ②
-      name = "hello-2.1.1";
+      name = "hello-2.1.1"; ③
-      builder = ./builder.sh;
+      builder = ./builder.sh; ④
-      src = fetchurl {
+      src = fetchurl { ⑤
         url = "ftp://ftp.nluug.nl/pub/gnu/hello/hello-2.1.1.tar.gz";
         sha256 = "1md7jsfd8pa45z73bz1kszpp01yw6x5ljkjk2hx7wl800any6465";
       };
-      inherit perl;
+      inherit perl; ⑥
     }

-[example\_title](#ex-hello-nix) shows a Nix expression for GNU Hello.
-It's actually already in the Nix Packages collection in `pkgs/applications/misc/hello/ex-1/default.nix`.
+This file is actually already in the Nix Packages collection in `pkgs/applications/misc/hello/ex-1/default.nix`.
 It is customary to place each package in a separate directory and call the single Nix expression in that directory `default.nix`.
 The file has the following elements (referenced from the figure by number):

-  - This states that the expression is a *function* that expects to be called with three arguments: `stdenv`, `fetchurl`, and `perl`.
+1. This states that the expression is a *function* that expects to be called with three arguments: `stdenv`, `fetchurl`, and `perl`.
 They are needed to build Hello, but we don't know how to build them here;
     that's why they are function arguments. `stdenv` is a package that